AY2526S1-CS2103T-W14-1/tp/docs/DeveloperGuide.md

 1. Tutor requests to unassign an assignment.
 2. EduBook checks whether the target is a student or a class.
 3. EduBook removes the assignment from the specified student or from every student in the specified class.
+4. EduBook informs the tutor that the assignment was successfully unassigned from the student, or for a class, how many students had the assignment unassigned and how many were skipped.

    Use case ends.